-We believe that children should be given opportunity to be creative through all areas of learning, not just through the arts.
+We believe that children should be given opportunities to be creative through all areas of learning, not just through the arts.
 We promote creativity and critical thinking by:

-- Planning open ended activities. - Modelling being creative encouraging children to help solve problems and communicate ideas in different ways (through movement, dance, building etc.).
+- planning open ended activities - modelling being creative encouraging children to help solve problems and communicate ideas in different ways (through movement, dance, building etc.)